 After receiving my PhD from King’s College London in 2013, I lectured for a brief spell at the University of Leeds, before being appointed as Lecturer in Early Medieval English Literature at the University of Manchester in September 2014.

 I am the author of Nonhuman Voices in Anglo-Saxon Literature and Material Culture (Manchester University Press, 2017) and the co-editor of Medieval Science Fiction (KCLMS, 2016).
-My current research examines modern translations and poetic responses to Old English riddles, and I am also working on a long-term study of 'craft' in Anglo-Saxon literature.
+I have published peer-reviewed articles in Exemplaria, New Medieval Literatures and the Journal of Medieval and Early Modern Studies.
+My current research examines modern translations and poetic responses to Old English riddles, and I am also working on a long-term study of 'craft' in early medieval English literature.

 At Manchester, I teach a range of undergraduate and postgraduate courses on topics such as Beowulf, Old English literature, Middle English literature, modern medievalism, translation and critical theory.
 Since March 2018, I have been a Fellow of the Higher Education Academy.

 I welcome proposals from research students interested in working on any aspect of Old English or medieval literary culture, including (but not limited to) the following topics: the intersections between early medieval literature and material culture; the relationships between humans and nonhumans in early medieval literature; medievalism (especially in science fiction and fantasy); theoretical approaches to medieval literatures (especially new materialism and ecocriticism).

 In June 2017, I co-organised (with Prof David Matthews) the biennial MAMO: Middle Ages in the Modern World international conference.
 From 2016-19, I served on the committee for TOEBI (Teachers of Old English in Britain and Ireland) and I organised and hosted the annual TOEBI conference at Manchester in November 2019.